p3drosola/backbone-viewmanager/README.md

 - Creates view specific event bindings (will be cleaned up autmatically when the view is destroyed)
 - Cleans up child views when the parent is destroyed

+It's really quite simple though, and just 1K when minified.

 ## View Creation